VuBacktracking/freecodecamp-data-analysis-with-python/README.md

 - Create a `draw_bar_plot` function that draws a bar chart similar to `examples/Figure_2.png`.
 It should show the average daily page views for each month grouped by year.
 The legend should show month labels and have a title of `Months`.
 On the chart, the label on the x-axis should be `Years` and the label on the y-axis should be `Average Page Views`.
 - Create a `draw_box_plot` function that uses Seaborn to draw two adjacent box plots similar to `examples/Figure_3.png`.
 These box plots should show how the values are distributed within a given year or month and how it compares over time.
 The title of the first chart should be `Year-wise Box Plot (Trend)` and the title of the second chart should be `Month-wise Box Plot (Seasonality)`.
 Make sure the month labels on the bottom start at `Jan` and the x and y axis are labeled correctly.
 The boilerplate includes commands to prepare the data.
 ## Project 5: Sea Level Predictor
+**Description**:\
+You will analyze a dataset of the global average sea level change since 1880.
+You will use the data to predict the sea level change through year 2050.
+Use the data to complete the following tasks:
+Use Pandas to import the data from `epa-sea-level.csv`.
+Use `matplotlib` to create a scatter plot using the Year column as the x-axis and the CSIRO Adjusted Sea Level column as the y-axis.
+Use the `linregress` function from `scipy.stats` to get the slope and y-intercept of the line of best fit.
+Plot the line of best fit over the top of the scatter plot.
+Make the line go through the year 2050 to predict the sea level rise in 2050.
+Plot a new line of best fit just using the data from year 2000 through the most recent year in the dataset.
+Make the line also go through the year 2050 to predict the sea level rise in 2050 if the rate of rise continues as it has since the year 2000.
+The x label should be `Year`, the y label should be `Sea Level (inches)`, and the title should be `Rise in Sea Level`.
+Unit tests are written for you under `test_module.py`.
+The boilerplate also includes commands to save and return the image.

 ## Usage
 Follow the instructions provided in each project's respective Jupyter Notebook file to run the code and perform the data analysis tasks.